Solar Powered Heating and Cooling

-Consider solar hydronic heating and cooling if you are planning an energy-efficient all-electric home, going off gas or off grid.
+Consider solar powered heating and cooling systems if you are planning a new efficient all-electric home, renovation, going off gas or going off grid.

-Solar hydronic heating and cooling involves heat pumps powered by solar panels.
-Other considerations include: air conditioners, fans, heat recovery ventilation, heat pump pool and water heaters, solar and thermal batteries.
+For solar hydronic heating and cooling, you will need a heat pump powered by solar panels.
+Other options include air conditioning, fans, heat recovery ventilation, heat pump pool and water heaters, solar and thermal batteries.

 - Lower operating costs